snowyu/node-leveldown-sync/README.md

 License &amp; copyright
 -------------------

-Copyright (c) 2012-2014 LevelDOWN contributors (listed above).
+Copyright (c) 2012-2014 LevelDB contributors (listed above).

-LevelDOWN is licensed under the MIT license.
+LevelDB is licensed under the MIT license.
 All rights not explicitly granted in the MIT license are reserved.
 See the included LICENSE.md file for more details.

-*LevelDOWN builds on the excellent work of the LevelDB and Snappy teams from Google and additional contributors.
+*LevelDB builds on the excellent work of the LevelDB and Snappy teams from Google and additional contributors.
 LevelDB and Snappy are both issued under the [New BSD Licence](http://opensource.org/licenses/BSD-3-Clause).*